 - Warm water

 - Hydrogen peroxide or lemon juice

 How to clean inside of crock pot

-The follow is how to clean crock pot liner.
+The follow is how to clean ceramic crock pot liner.

 - Add soapy water.
-You need to fill the crock pot to just above the line of the burnt food with hot water, add a squirt of dish detergent, and let it soak for at least 30 min.
+You need to fill the crock pot with hot water to just above the line of the burnt food.
+Add a squirt of dish detergent, and let it soak for at least 30 min.
 (I leave mine for an hour or so, and sometimes overnight.)